There are some fantastic places to take children on our doorstep and a short journey away.

 Pennine Way, Hull HU7 5AE.

 Peter Pan park in within the Costello Playing Fields site.
-The play area was recently refurbished (2018) with some fantastic equipment suitable for all ages and is located in an enclosed (dog free) area next to a large pond.
+The play area was recently refurbished with some fantastic equipment suitable for all ages, especially good for older children, and is located in an enclosed (dog free) area next to a large pond.
 In the summer months, The Friends of Peter Pan Park run a small cafe where you can buy cakes and drinks and sit outside.
 There is also a lovely coffee shop, The Peloton, at Warners gym next to the park which is open all year round.
 Peter Pan park is home to the local park run on a Saturday morning and the junior park run on Sunday mornings.
 There are many access points to the park, from Pickering Road, Woodland End, and Anlaby Park Road.

 Peter Pan Park, Pickering Rd, Hull, HU4 6TL